AbrahemAlhofe/qreal/README.md

 qreal(data, {
  name : '',
+ // OR pass data to name as function name : 'UpperCase',
  // you can make an deep restructre to data address : {
    first : ''